Growth of regular partitions 4: strong regularity and the pairs partition: Lower Bounds

 We now set up a bit more notation.
 Given $X,Y\in \calP_1$ and $1\leq \alpha\leq \ell$, denote the density of the bigraph $(X,Y; P_{XY}^{\alpha})$ by $d_{XY}^{\alpha}=|P_{XY}^{\alpha}|/|X||Y|$.
-Given $X,Y,Z\in \calP_1$ and $1\leq \alpha,\beta,\gamma\leq \ell$, set $G_{XYZ}^{\alpha,\beta,\gamma}$ denote the triad $(X,Y,Z; P_{XY}^{\alpha},P_{XZ}^{\beta},P_{YZ}^{\gamma})$.
+Given $X,Y,Z\in \calP_1$ and $1\leq \alpha,\beta,\gamma\leq \ell$, set $G_{XYZ}^{\alpha\beta\gamma}$ denote the triad $(X,Y,Z; P_{XY}^{\alpha},P_{XZ}^{\beta},P_{YZ}^{\gamma})$.

 We next define several auxiliary sets with the goal of controlling the behavior of the irregular triads of $\calP$.
-We begin by defining the subsets of $\calP_1$ and $\calP_2$ consisting of elements which are not too small.
+We begin by defining the subsets of $\calP_1$ and $\calP_2$ consisting of elements which are $\e_1$-nontrivial.
 In particular, we define